casbin/casbin-website-v3/content/blog/2026-02-01-upgrading-casbin-go-v2-to-v3.md

 Check the adapter's repository for v3 compatibility.
 Most adapters work with both v2 and v3 since the adapter interface didn't change.

-### Production Migration Strategies

-For production systems, you have several options depending on your deployment model:

-#### Strategy 1: Blue-Green Deployment (Recommended)

-1. Deploy v3 to a staging environment
-2. Run your full test suite
-3. Monitor for any unexpected behavior
-4. Deploy v3 to a subset of production instances
-5. Gradually shift traffic
-6. Decommission v2 instances once v3 is stable

-This approach provides the safest migration with easy rollback.

-#### Strategy 2: In-Place Upgrade

-For smaller deployments or if blue-green isn't feasible:

-1. Schedule maintenance window
-2. Deploy v3 build
-3. Monitor closely
-4. Have v2 build ready for quick rollback if needed

-#### Strategy 3: Shadow Mode Testing

-If you have the infrastructure:

-1. Run v3 alongside v2
-2. Send duplicate requests to both
-3. Compare authorization decisions
-4. Once confident they're identical, cut over to v3

 ### Rollback Plan

 If you need to rollback: